jefnilham/duplicate-file-remover/README.md

 20  Nescafé Blend & Brew Original 3 in 1 Premix Co...
 13.39  Shopee  14.0
 21  Wholesales 12 Pkt/ 24 Pkt Nescafe 3 in 1 White...
 8.50  Shopee  15.0
 ```
+## Update
+- Uploaded sha256_duplicate_remover.py.
+Upgraded from md5 to sha256 for lesser chance of collision and deleting something wrongly.
+- Added some imagery to the script